gbdev/homebrewhub/README.md

 # Make sure you are in the cloned repository
 cd homebrewhub

-# Set up a virtual env
+# Set up a virtual env, install deps (including dev)
-python3 -m venv env
+uv sync

 # Activate it
-source env/bin/activate
+source .venv/bin/activate

-# Install Python dependencies
-pip install -r requirements.txt

-# Install Pre-Commit git hooks (for enforcing code style on git commit)
-pre-commit install

 # Prepare migrations for our Entry model
-python3 manage.py makemigrations hhub
+./manage.py makemigrations hhub

 # Sync the database for the first time
-python3 manage.py migrate
+./manage.py migrate

 # Populate with the entries from the database repository
 DATABASE_URL=postgres://yourpostgresuserhere:yourpostgrespasswordhere@localhost:5432/hh python3 manage.py runscript sync_db